 We slashed, smashed, hammered, and shredded some of the most intriguing enduro mountain bikes on the market.
 We purchased these compelling bicycles and rode them as hard we possibly could on the nastiest trails in the region.
 We learned the key ride characteristics and the critical subtleties of these squishy bicycles.
 These burly bikes are designed for long, fast, and nasty downhills.
 What they lack in climbing abilities, they make up for with pure downhill capability.
 Bike park days, shuttle laps, big mountain riding, these bikes can do it all.
-If you place more of an emphasis on charging down rocky downhills, an enduro bike may the best option for you.
-If you require a better balance of uphill and downhill performance, make your way over to the trail bike review to learn about those beautifully balanced bicycles.
+If you love charging down rocky downhills, these are the bikes for you.

 The Best Enduro Mountain Bikes of 2019